fd98279/sphinx_demo/README.md

 ### Clone the repo and open index.html in any browser

-### The documetation is generate using sphinx with these commands:
+### The documetation is generated on Pandas repo using sphinx with these commands:
 ```
 git clone https://github.com/pandas-dev/pandas.git
 # Use pandas directory only in the repo